fhnw-sql/FHNW-SQLScrolls/README.md

 5. Open Terminal.
 You can find it in the Applications/Utilities folder or by using Spotlight search.
 6. Navigate to the SQLScrolls folder in Terminal.
 Go to the "FHNW-SQL-Training-Game.github.io" folder within the extracted files.
 Copy the directory path, for example: `/Users/player/downloads/SQL-Scrolls-main/FHNW-SQL-Training-Game.github.io`.
 Change the Terminal's directory to the copied path using the following command: `cd your-copied-path`.
 7. Run the following Docker command in Terminal: `docker-compose up`.

+## Usage of Teaching Assistant

+To be able to use the teaching assistant, you have to provide Google or OpenAI API Keys in the ENV file of the backend.
+**Be sure to gitignore your env file, before adding keys and uploading changes to GitHub.**

 ## Usage
 [Table of Contents](#table-of-contents)